ibm-cloud-docs/hp-virtual-servers/byoi.md

       ```
       {: pre}

-1. Follow these [back up instructions](https://cloud.ibm.com/docs/Registry?topic=registry-registry_trustedcontent#trustedcontent_backupkeys) to back up your keys after you have pushed the image.
+1. Follow the [back up instructions](https://cloud.ibm.com/docs/Registry?topic=Registry-registry_trustedcontent#trustedcontent_backupkeys) to back up your keys after you push the image.

 ## Creating a registration definition file
 {: #byoi_regdef}
 The registration definition file contains metadata about the OCI image you want to use for your Hyper Protect Virtual Server, such as the repository name and the credentials to pull the image.
-Because it can contain secret information you must encrypt and sign it before providing it to create a new Virtual Server.
-You can do this on any system that has `gpg` installed.
-To use a Hyper Protect Virtual Server to do this, install the `gpg` package by running `apt update && apt install -y gpg`.
+Because it can contain secret information, you must encrypt and sign the file before you use it to create a new Virtual Server.
+You can encrypt and sign the file on any system on which `gpg` is installed.
+To use a Hyper Protect Virtual Server, install the `gpg` package by running `apt update && apt install -y gpg`.

 1. Create a file and copy this template for registration definition files into it:
   ```